-This entry details the UP Phone by Unplugged, a privacy-focused smartphone recommended by former CIA officer Jason Hanson.
-It highlights advanced security features like a physical battery kill switch, scheduled data resets, a firmware-level firewall with zero data collection, geofencing protection, and an emergency duress PIN.
-The phone also offers a built-in VPN and supports large local storage via SD card, though it has some app compatibility limitations.
+This entry details the UP Phone by Unplugged, a privacy-focused smartphone reviewed by former CIA officer Jason Hanson.
+It highlights features designed to prevent tracking and protect user data, such as a physical battery kill switch, a Duress PIN, a firmware firewall, and built-in VPN.
+The phone runs on a stripped-down Android-based OS (Unplugged OS) and supports local storage expansion via SD card.

 Gun Laws by State